A class of Discontinuous Galerkin methods for nonlinear variational problems: Computational Results

 \section{Computational Results}

 In this section, employing the proposed penalty terms of (\ref{eq:penalty}) and (\ref{eq:penalty2}), plane deformations for elastic materials described by convex strain energy functions are computed in order to examine the numerical validity of the proposed schemes.
-Let $y :\Omega \subset \R^2 \rightarrow \Omega^*$ denote the plane deformation, where $\Omega$, $\Omega^*$ are the current and deformed states respectively.
+Let $y :\Omega \subset \R^2 \rightarrow \Omega^*$ denote a planar deformation, where $\Omega$, $\Omega^*$ are the current and deformed states respectively.
 Specifying boundary conditions the deformation of the body is computed by minimising the total potential energy